Henry Bromley (died 1615): Early parliamentary career and succession question

 Bromley and Walsh were soon recruited by Richard Stephens, another Puritan MP, to support the proposal of Peter Wentworth to bring the question of succession before the House of Commons.
 Wentworth, then MP for Northampton, had a long history of defending free speech in the chamber of the House of Commons and of promoting Puritanism, and had previously been imprisoned in the Tower of London.
 A book he had written on the succession came to the authorities'notice in 1591 and he had written to Burleigh that "neither church nor commonwealth can possibly overlive Her Majesty's days, without settling the succession of the Crown."
 Wentworth wished Burleigh a long life, as he feared "the State will be greatly weakened when his Lordship is called away."
-At this point Wentworth favoured recognition of James VI of Scotland as Elizabeth's successor.
+At this point Wentworth favoured recognition of James VI of Scotland as Elizabeth I's successor.
 The Cecil faction were trying to keep the question open for as long as possible to prevent erosion of Elizabeth's personal authority.
 A small group of MPs met at Lincoln's Inn on 21 February to consider Wentworth's plan.
 While they hesitated, they were betrayed to the Privy Council and arrested the following afternoon.
 Bromley, Stephens and Walsh spent most of the session in the Fleet Prison, and were not released until late April, after the end of Parliament.
 Wentworth refused to apologise or give pledges of good behaviour and died in the Tower in November 1596.
 Meanwhile, Bromley reinforced his commitment to the cause of James VI by making direct contacts in Edinburgh.

 In 1597 Bromley was elected MP for Shropshire, and thus became one of the few MPs to be Knight of the Shire for two counties.
 Shropshire was gentry-dominated and the main external influence came from the Council in the Marches of Wales, which represented central government in the border counties.
 Sir Henry had land in Shropshire and his uncle Sir George Bromley and his cousin Francis Bromley had previously represented the county.
 The president of the council was a political ally, Henry Herbert, 2nd Earl of Pembroke, son-in-law of the previous president, Sir Henry Sidney.

 He was JP for Shropshire from about 1598 and was collector for the loan in 1598.
 He was active in campaigns against recusancy.
 In 1598 he helped search for the escaped Jesuit priest John Gerard and in the following year served on a commission with his brother-in-law, the Warwickshire MP Edward Greville, to search out recusants' goods and lands.
 In 1600 he was assessed, as of Shropshire, to furnish one horse for service in Ireland.
 This was for the expedition of Robert Devereux, 2nd Earl of Essex.